claymore666/ai-dev-agent/ISSUES.md

 # Issue: Session Management and History Awareness Bugs in Context-Extended AI Software Development Agent

 ## Problem Description
-Multiple issues have been identified with the session management and history awareness functionality:
+Multiple issues have been identified with the session management and history awareness functionality, as well as project deletion:

 1. The AI Development Agent fails to correctly utilize session history when asked to summarize a conversation.
 Instead of referencing the actual interaction history, it retrieves and presents unrelated content from the vector database.

 2. The `generate` command does not verify or automatically create a session when executed, leading to a disjoint user experience.

 3. Commands executed before session creation appear in the session history after a session is created, causing confusion and duplicate entries.

+4. Project deletion fails to properly clean up associated tags, leading to unique constraint violations when trying to recreate projects with the same name and tags.

 ## Reproduction Steps